KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 }
 ```

 This example shows how we can use `@extend` and placeholders in a very basic way.
 We can think of a slightly more complex usecase: some kind of message module.
-If you're familiar with [Twitter Bootstrap](https://twitter.github.io/bootstrap/components.html#alerts), then you'll easily get what this is about: having a pattern for all types of message, then differenciate them based on their color chart (green for OK, red for error, yellow for warning, blue for information).
+If you’re familiar with [Twitter Bootstrap](https://twitter.github.io/bootstrap/components.html#alerts), then you’ll easily get what this is about: having a pattern for all types of message, then differenciate them based on their color chart (green for OK, red for error, yellow for warning, blue for information).

 <pre class="codepen" data-height="320" data-type="result" data-href="3d4097c1f7ee99bfe7b10d05f0db433e" data-user="HugoGiraudel" data-safe="true"><code></code><a href="https://codepen.io/HugoGiraudel/pen/Dzloe">Check out this Pen!</a></pre>